 About 10:30 a.m., Douglas County Sheriff’s Office deputies responded to reports of a man trying to steal a vehicle at the Highway 395 Sprint Store.
 Witnesses chased him away, where he ran to Fuji Park in Carson City.

-When authorities arrived in the area of Fuji Park, Carson City Park employees advised them that the suspect allegedly stole their water truck.
-Officials were attempting to locate the vehicle when they received a report of a head-on collision at Foothill Meadows and Foothill Road in Genoa.
+When authorities arrived in the area of Fuji Park, Carson City Park employees advised them the suspect allegedly stole their water truck.
+Officials were attempting to locate the vehicle when they received a report of a head on collision at Foothill Meadows and Foothill Road in Genoa.

 Douglas County, Carson City Sheriff’s Office and Nevada Highway Patrol all responded to the location.

-There they discovered a red, four-door vehicle had been run off the road and was sideways in a ditch.
-Witnesses advised officers a man had exited and ran from the scene, and it was later discovered that Joseph had attempted to enter the garage of a residence on the street to steal another vehicle.
+There they discovered a red-four door vehicle had been run off the road and was sideways in a ditch.
+Witnesses advised officers a man had exited and ran from the scene, and it was later discovered Joseph had attempted to enter the garage of a residence on the street to steal another vehicle.
 The resident chased Joseph off the property and he ran on foot toward Limousine Court.

 Joseph was located by two Douglas County K9 officers and apprehended.

 Joseph was arrested and taken to the Douglas County jail for the attempted burglary charges.
 Carson City also will charge Joseph for grand theft auto and Nevada Highway Patrol investigated the accident said Carson City Undersheriff Steve Albertsen.